A day-ahead market model for power systems: benchmarking and security implications: Results

 Table~\ref{EuroEM_table_profit} presents the cumulative costs and net profits for the ED and DAM models.
 The market-clearing price is extracted as the dual variable of the node balance equation.
 Extracting the dual variables is impossible for the UC model due to the inclusion of binary variables.
 In the DAM and ED models, lignite and hard coal units contribute to the majority of the costs, followed by the costs for nuclear energy.
 Hard coal units cannot be shut down in the ED; therefore, these units incur high costs and negative profits.
 In the DAM, gas units are more frequently activated, incurring higher costs and profits.
 This results in overall higher clearing prices for the DAM model, increasing the net profit of most units.
-Due to the competitive behavior of the storage units in the DAM model, they activate more often, incurring higher costs.
+Due to the competitive behavior of the storage units in the DAM model as described in Section~\ref{EuroEM_dam_ltpo}, they activate more often, incurring higher costs.
 These units also take higher risks, which improves the profit of batteries and hydro dam units, while decreasing the profit of pumped units.
 Hydro pumps with daily operation even incur losses due to missed trading windows.
-The results demonstrate that the DAM model can effectively represent a real market-clearing process, not constrained by reducing the total system costs and individual unit constraints.
+The results demonstrate that the DAM model can effectively represent a real market-clearing process by considering the bidding strategies employed by the units.

 The average clearing price difference between the two models is quite minor.
 The average hourly price for the ED is 51.2 \euro/MWh, while the average price for the DAM is 52.6 \euro/MWh (average increase of 2.7\%).
-Despite this, there are several notable differences, as presented in Figure~\ref{fig:EuroEM_ED_dam_price}.
-Namely, the distribution of prices in the DAM is slightly right-skewed, resulting in high electricity prices.
-This is more pronounced when observing the hours with high prices ($\ge$100 \euro/MWh).
-In the DAM model, 184 hours experienced very high prices, compared to only 42 hours in the case of ED (an increase of 4.3 times).
+Figure~\ref{fig:EuroEM_ED_dam_price}a shows the distribution of prices across both models, limited to prices of 100 \euro/MWh.
+We observe that the distribution is similar for both models, with a slight increase in the hours with prices between 91 and 100 \euro/MWh in the ED model.
+However, upon further inspection of the hours with prices above 100 \euro/MWh, which are generally considered high, we observe several notable differences(Figure~\ref{fig:EuroEM_ED_dam_price}b).
+In the DAM model, 184 hours experienced prices above 100 \euro/MWh, compared to only 42 hours in the case of ED (an increase of 4.3 times).
 Additionally, the highest recorded clearing price was 248.8 \euro/MWh in the DAM model, compared to 204.2 \euro/MWh in the ED model (an increase of 21.9\%).
-We attribute this to the more frequent activation of gas units in the DAM model.
+We attribute this to the more frequent activation of gas units in the DAM model, as they are often the price setters.